 - climbing steep track, where extra power is required

-- descending steep track, this will add engine break support
+- descending steep track, this will add engine brake support

 - driving/pulling at low speed